sigdev2/lazy_py/README.rst

 ______________________________

 Relised base commands to work with list of items:
+ - map - for map iterable object items
  - filter - for filter iterable object items
- - map - for map iterable object items
+ - remove - ignore items of iterable object
- - group - for join items by many states to one in items sequance
+ - groupby - for join items by many states in items sequance

 Example
 _______